Disappearance of Aimee Semple McPherson: Final grand jury inquiry phase and dismissal

 Regardless of the court's decision, months of unfavorable press reports fixed in much of the public's mind a certainty of McPherson's wrongdoing.
 Many readers were unaware of prosecution evidence having become discredited because it was often placed in the back columns while some new accusation against McPherson held prominence on the headlines.
 In a letter he wrote to the Los Angeles Times a few months after the case was dropped, the Reverend Robert P. Shuler stated, "Perhaps the most serious thing about this whole situation is the seeming loyalty of thousands to this leader in the face of her evident and positively proven guilt."

 Some supporters thought McPherson should have insisted on the jury trial to clear her name.
 The grand jury inquiry concluded that while enough evidence did not exist to try her, it did not indicate her story was true with its implication of kidnappers still at large.
 Therefore, anyone could still accuse her of a hoax without fear of slander charges and frequently did so.
-But McPherson had been treated harshly in many previous sessions at court, being verbally pressured in every way possible to change her story or elicit some bit of incriminating information.
+But McPherson had been treated harshly in many previous sessions at court, being verbally pressured to change her story or elicit some bit of incriminating information.
 Moreover, court costs to McPherson were estimated as high as US$100,000.
 A jury trial could take months.
 McPherson moved on to other projects.
 In 1927 she published a book about her version of the kidnapping: In the Service of the King: The Story of My Life.